Osiyomeoh/novax-yield/README.md

 ### **Regulatory Updates**

-Novax Yield (TrustBridge) is committed to maintaining compliance with evolving regulatory frameworks when operating on mainnet with real assets.
-For the latest regulatory information and compliance updates, please contact us at [samuelaleonomoh5@gmail.com](mailto:samuelaleonomoh5@gmail.com).
+Novax Yield  is committed to maintaining compliance with evolving regulatory frameworks when operating on mainnet with real assets.
+For the latest regulatory information and compliance updates.

 ---